 SYMPTOM / DISPLAY MESSAGE POSSIBLE CAUSES POSSIBLE SOLUTIONS Display Message: Salt level too low Check salt level and add salt if required.
-"CHECK SALT" Temperature too low When water temperature is below 25°C the cell may not be able to produce at 100%.
+"CHECK SALT" Temperature too low When water temperature is below 25°C the cells may not be able to produce at 100%.
+This will generally not be an issue if bather load is low, however if cold water conditions are expected for a significant amount of time then increasing the salt level to 3500ppm may solve the problem.
 Calcified or blocked cell.
 Visually inspect cell for a build up of white calcium or other deposits / debris between plates.
+Refer to CELL MAINTENANCE section.
 Display Message: "CHECK SALT (OFF)" Very low salt level, unit will not produce chlorine to protect cell from damage Check salt level and add salt if required.
 If salt level and water temperature are normal and cell is clean, this may indicate a worn cell.
 Have cell checked and replace if necessary Display Message: "HIGH SALT" Salt level too high This is a warning only.
 Chlorinator will be operating normally unless the "HIGH SALT (OFF)" message is displayed (see below).
 Do not add any more salt.
 Top up pool with fresh water if possible.
 High Water temperature A combination of a high salt level and high water temperature can trigger this warning.
 No action is required unless the "HIGH SALT (OFF)" message is displayed (see below).
 Display Message: "HIGH SALT (OFF)" Very high salt level detected, possibly combined with high water temperature.
 Cell has shut down to protect from damage.
 Check salt level in water.
 If salt level is too high you may need to pump some water to waste and then top up pool with fresh water.
 Consult your local swimming pool professionals for advice on this procedure.
-Display Message: "SPA FLOW DET'D" The flow switch on the spa suction line triggers this message.
-This message indicated chlorine production is inhibited while the spa is in use to prevent over chlorination.
-No action required if valves are intentionally positioned to circulate spa water only.
-If spa is not in use, check that the spa suction line valve is positioned correctly (closed).
-If the spa suction line valve is closed and has no flow, then the spa flow switch may be jammed or faulty The flow switch can become jammed or broken if an object or debris is allowed to enter the spa suction line.
-You may require a technician for assistance.

 SYMPTOM / DISPLAY MESSAGE POSSIBLE CAUSES POSSIBLE SOLUTIONS Display Message: "HIGH SALT/RESET" System resets after 30 seconds.
 Software detected a drop in the power supply voltage.
 Chlorinator cell is turned off and a system reset is scheduled after a 30 second delay.
 This message may appear briefly when mains power to the unit is disconnected, this is normal behavior.
 This is usually caused by excessive current to the chlorinator cell exceeding the power supply limit, or can also occur if mains power is briefly interrupted.
 Otherwise this may indicate a faulty power supply.
 Check salt level in water, and check cell for debris or damage such as displaced or touching plates.
 If salt level is ok and problem persists, return unit for servicing.
 If this message appears immediately after the addition of salt to the water it is likely that some water with a very high salt concentration has been drawn into the the filtration system.
 You may need to run the filter pump for some time without the chlorinator connected so that the newly added salt has time to dissolve and disperse into the water.
 When adding salt to the water try to ensure it is added as far away from the filtration system suction points as possible.
 Close main drain suction valve where applicable and remove any suction driven pool cleaners from the water.
-Never add salt directly to the skimmer No residual free chlorine in water Chlorinator output not high enough Ensure chlorine output is set to 100% until chlorine residual is restored.
-Chlorinator not running sufficient hours per day Extend the running time.
-A minimum 8 hours per day is recommended over summer Chlorine demand due to sunlight Ensure stabilizer level (cyanuric acid) is maintained between 40 - 80ppm.
-Use a pool cover when pool is not in use.
-Heavy Pool Usage Dose manually with liquid chlorine during peak demand periods.
-High chlorine demand due to high total chlorine reading.
-(This is different to Free Chlorine) Shock dose the pool with liquid chlorine.
+Never add salt directly to the skimmer No residual free chlorine in water Chlorinator not running sufficient hours per day Extend the running time.
+A minimum 12 hours per day is recommended in low demand commercial applications, and 24 hours per day for medium to high demand.
+High chlorine demand due to high total chlorine.
+Shock dose the pool with liquid chlorine.
 Consult your local swimming pool professionals for advice on this procedure.
-Display Message: "SCALE WARNING"Software has detected a pattern consistent with excessive scale building up on the cell electrode plates.NOTE: This warning can also be falsely triggered by large swings in water temperature.
-Check the calcium level and Langelier Index of Saturation (LSI) in your pool water.
-If the LSI is greater than +0.2 then you may need to lower your pH level to balance the water.
-Reducing the calcium level may be required in some cases.
-Consult your local swimming pool professionals on how to achieve this.